radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/workflow/15-running-campaigns.md

 The difference between a campaign and a process is that a campaign is usually repeated on a regular basis.
 The campaigns are often launched before an annual or semestrial audit.
 The campaign definition contains both the review perimeter and the launch frequency.

-How does it work in Brainwave product ?
+How does it work in Identity Analytics product ?
 There are 3 ways to run campaigns:

 - Manually, in the campaign manager
 - Automatically, using a command line to start one specific campaign if conditions are met